Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Offensive Security Unit/16-Penetration Testing1/Solutions-Penetration Testing.md

 - Bonus command to output results into a new text file named `zenmapscan.txt`:

   - To save the results in the zenmapscan.txt add the following on the command line `-oN zenmapscan.txt` and you can also put command directly, see the capture screen picture below:
+    - The -oN flag enables save output to a text file

 ![13](https://github.com/Diablo5G/UTA-CYBER-2021-ASSIGNMENT/blob/Master/Offensive%20Security%20Unit/16-Penetration%20Testing1/Images/13.png)